INFLATION TRENDS

 Numerator’s consumer inflation measure is constructed using both base-period and current-period quantity weights to combine item prices, an approach that is consistent with the structure of the U.S. Bureau of Economic Analysis’ PCE Price Index.

 The index is calculated from verified, item-level transactions provided by a panel of 200,000 geographically and demographically representative U.S. households.
-These data include purchases across categories such as grocery, household goods, and health and beauty.
+These data include purchases across everyday categories such as grocery, household goods, and health and beauty, but do not include gasoline.
 The data capture changes in consumer purchasing behavior when prices change, including brand switching, downsizing, and shifts in where consumers buy.

 Values are aggregated monthly to produce index levels and month-over-month and year-over-year percent changes, providing a current view of inflation trends.
 The dataset uses verified household purchase data from the demand side, offering visibility into consumer behavior as prices evolve.